-I quickly realized that my niche wasn’t going to take me where I wanted to go financially and crafting is very time-consuming (time of the day I don’t really have).
+I quickly realized that my niche wasn’t going to take me where I wanted to go financially and crafting is very time-consuming (time of the day I didn’t really have).

 I immediately fell in love with everything blogging.
-I started investing in blogging resources for beginner bloggers.
-And I started implementing the strategies I was learning and some that I came up with myself along the way.
+I started investing in blogging resources for beginner bloggers from the start and implementing the strategies I was learning.

 As I began to see the incredible positive response unraveling before my eyes, I couldn’t help but to pick up and run with it.